An outline of a wizard

 HARRY POTTER TOUR OF LONDON PART ONE

-LEICESTER SQUARE TO WESTMINSTER
+LEICESTER SQUARE TO THE TROCEDERAO

 STOP ONE - GOODWIN'S COURT

-Goodwin's Court is a lovely secret spot in London's West End.
+The first stop on your Harry Potter Tour is Goodwin's Court is a lovely secret spot in London's West End.
 It is a hidden away little thoroughfare lined by buildings with exquisite Georgian facades.

 There have been suggestions that Goodwin's Court was the inspiration for Diagon Alley.